 Current success stories: Mike Nichols of Mantica his Brother and a Friend got these nice limits of Kokanee recently in the Deer Island area.
 They got nice solid fish to 14 inches, none exhibiting much sign of changes as yet.
 Congratulations, well done!!

 Lake Level is currently at 81% of capacity and holding, in the near future look for the level to drop some as water is released into Comanche Reservoir once again.
 Water temperature has cooled somewhat and is currently 67 degrees at 20 feet and 71 at the surface; clarity is good to 17 feet plus at the Marina depending on the amount of weeds present due to lower water levels.

-Lake Pardee Recreation has planted again this week for a total of 14,000 pounds of fish to date.
+Lake Pardee Recreation has planted a total of 24,000 pounds of fish for the season so far.